-A unit of luminous flux used to measure air glow, for example of aurora, first proposed in 1956.¹ Symbol, R. The SI prefixes are used with this unit.
+A unit of luminous flux used to measure air glow and aurora, first proposed in 1956.¹ Symbol, R. The SI prefixes are used with this unit.
 One rayleigh is 10¹⁰/4π quanta per square meter per second per steradian.

 The night sky has a luminous intensity of about 250 rayleigh, while auroras can reach values of 1000 kilorayleigh.